wfjm/w11/tools/oskit/u7ed_rp/README.md

 arithmetic.

 **So far only minimal testing on the Cmod A7 system (672 kB memory) done.**
+**The kernel panics with negative memory size if more than 2MB memory seen.**

 ### General remarks
 See notes in [w11a_os_guide.md](../../../doc/w11a_os_guide.md) on